TheHenryWills/CountryWrangler/README.md

 <!-- DONATIONS -->
 ## Donations / Monetary Support
 Your donation helps support my work in creating high-quality content such as blog articles and tutorials, as well as maintaining my open-source projects.
-Every penny you donate goes directly towards these efforts, ensuring that these resources remain accessible and free for everyone who wants to learn.
+Every penny you donate goes directly towards these efforts, ensuring that these resources remain accessible and free for everyone.

 <a href='https://ko-fi.com/Z8Z5JJJ1X' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>